RodZill4/material-maker/material_maker/doc/node_noise_voronoi_triangle.rst

 * a greyscale Triangle Voronoi noise texture that shows the distance to the cell centers.

-* a greyscale texture that shows the distance to the cell borders.
+* a greyscale texture that shows the distance to the feature points.

 * a color texture where each cell is filled with a random color.